mrcouts/Bootstrap-Paradox/README.md

 # Bootstrap-Paradox
-Dynamoc modelling of parallel robots in python \o/
+Dynamic modelling of parallel robots in python \o/